 Rebecca Jones

-Rebecca is a historian of the environment, climate and health.
+I am an historian of the environment, climate and health.

 Recently published: ‘Mapping the Inland: maps of the Australian Inland Mission and Flying Doctor Service of Service in the 1910s-1930s’, an essay exploring the concerns of the Australian Inland Mission through their maps.